Climate & Clothing

 15:30 – 18:00

-Free car parking is available outside the conference venue.
+Free car parking is available outside the Congress venue.
 Downtown parking is generally metered.

 Northern Cyprus car hire should always be booked in advance as there is usually a shortage of cars available during the summer months.